All Things Possible

 Overnight Respite

-ATPC3 provides a fun overnight experience so that parents, caregivers, or guardians get a midweek break from caretaking while their adult with ID has an opportunity to gain independence and peer-to-peer socialization skills.
-The program is held at our house.
+ATPC3 provides a fun overnight experience so that parents, guardians, or caregivers get a midweek break from caretaking while their adult with ID has an opportunity to gain independence and peer-to-peer socialization skills.

 3